 Rate that applies to customers whose has exceeded 65 kW at least once in the last 12 billing periods.
-This is the general rate that applies to companies with equipment that uses a significant amount of electricity over short periods (e.g., pumps for golf courses, chair lifts).
+This is the rate that generally applies to companies with equipment that uses a significant amount of electricity over short periods (e.g., pumps for golf courses, chair lifts).

-The economic development rate applies to customers who undertake to build and commission a new facility with a power demand of at least 1,000 kW or to add at least 1,000 kW of demand to an existing facility.
+The Economic Development Rate applies to customers who undertake to build and commission a new facility with a power demand of at least 1,000 kW or to add at least 1,000 kW of demand to an existing facility.

 This rate option is designed for agricultural customers who use part of the electricity supplied by Hydro-Québec for photosynthetic lighting.
-More specifically, it targets customers who are able to adjust their production and to manage their electricity consumption in such a way as to reap the benefits of the additional electricity option while working around the associated constraints.
+More specifically, it targets customers who are able to adjust their production and to manage their electricity consumption in such a way as to reap the benefits of the additional electricity option while working with the associated constraints.

 A customer who wishes to put new equipment into service or commission a new plant may see its power demand rise temporarily.
 This option allows this customer to be temporarily exempted from some rate conditions applicable to power billing.